timigod/api_doc/source/protocol/drone_delivery.html.md

       <code class="field">hazardous_goods</code>
       <div class="type">optional</div>
     </td>
-    <td>If this package contains hazardous goods, the hazardous goods class must be included.
+    <td>If the cargo contains hazardous goods, the hazardous goods class must be included.
 See the full list of options <a href="#hazardous-goods">here</a></td>
   </tr>
   <tr>
     <td>
       <code class="field">ip_protection_level</code>
       <div class="type">optional</div>
     </td>
-    <td>A certain level of protection to the package may be requested.
+    <td>A certain level of protection to the cargo may be requested.
 See full list of options <a href="#ip-protection-level">here</a></td>
   </tr>
   <tr>
     <td>
       <code class="field">height</code>
       <div class="type">optional</div>
     </td>
-    <td>The height of the package.
+    <td>The height of the cargo.
 Specified as an integer representing centimeters</td>
   </tr>
   <tr>
     <td>
       <code class="field">width</code>
       <div class="type">optional</div>
     </td>
-    <td>The width of the package.
+    <td>The width of the cargo.
 Specified as an integer representing centimeters</td>
   </tr>
   <tr>
     <td>
       <code class="field">length</code>
       <div class="type">optional</div>
     </td>
-    <td>The length of the package.
+    <td>The length of the cargo.
 Specified as an integer representing centimeters</td>
   </tr>
   <tr>
     <td>
       <code class="field">weight</code>
       <div class="type">optional</div>
     </td>
-    <td>The weight of the package.
+    <td>The weight of the cargo.
 Specified as an integer representing grams</td>
   </tr>
   <tr>
     <td>